openedx/open-edx-proposals/oeps/oep-0019-bp-developer-documentation.rst

 Developers who work on the Open edX platform, both inside and outside of edX, need accurate and current documentation about platform architecture, APIs, and development best practices.

 **Developer documentation** is defined as written specification, instructions, and resources for software developers who extend and contribute to the Open edX platform.
 It does not include documentation resources targeted for edX learners, educators, researchers, and Open edX operators.
-Those are out of scope of this OEP and maintained by the edX documentation team at docs.edx.org_.
+Those are out of scope of this OEP and maintained at docs.edx.org_.

 Developer documentation is inconsistent and poorly maintained.
 Documents are also difficult to find.
 They exist in multiple locations, including `Read the Docs`_, GitHub_ repositories, Confluence_ wiki, and `Google Docs`_.

-This proposal focuses on long-term developer *Documentation* needs.
-It does not concern itself with any transitory *Notes* that a development team may use for project management, brainstorming, meeting notes, etc. Code *Comments* that a developer may add to clarify or rationalize a code segment are also out of scope of this OEP.
+*Development team notes* used for project management, brainstorming, meeting notes, etc. as well as *code comments* that a developer may add to clarify or rationalize a code segment are out of scope of this OEP.

 ..
 Note:: The best practices and guidelines captured in this OEP are intended to be followed (for example, co-locating docs in GitHub, classifying different doc types, consolidating on formats).
 We have omitted considerations that we intend to experiment upon and capture in future edits of this OEP or other OEPs (for example, ownership responsibilities, API documentation details, choosing between writing ADRs versus OEPs, etc).